Administering prescribed medication at school

 - It is the principal's responsibility to ensure that all copies of the written medical advice and any other relevant documentation are stored in a secure and confidential manner.

-- Advice or further information to assist the principal can be obtained from student welfare consultants and disability programs consultants.
+- Advice or further information to assist the principal can be obtained from learning and engagement officers in the local educational services team.

 Self administration of prescribed medication by students